OmniLayer/spec/README.md

 |Amount desired|[Number of Coins](#field-number-of-coins)|5,000,000,000 (50.0 coins) |
 | Action | [Sell Offer sub-action](#field-sell-offer-sub-action) | 1 (New offer) |

 Although the formatting of this message technically allows trading between any two currencies/properties, we currently require that either the currency id for sale or the currency id desired be Mastercoins (or Test Mastercoins), since those currencies are the universal token of the protocol and the only ones which can be traded for bitcoins on the distributed exchange (and thus exit the Mastercoin ecosystem without trusting a centralized exchange).
 This provides each currency and property better liquidity than a multi-dimensional order book ever could.
 If another currency becomes widely used in the Master Protocol, we may allow other currencies (such as a USDCoin) to be used in a similar way, with a tiny amount of MSC being automatically purchased and burned with each trade.
+When both currencies being traded are not Mastercoin, a small fee will be deducted (see [fees](#fees) above) when a trade is completed.

 #### Change a Transaction Type 21 Coin Sell Order